All Kinds of Minds

 The concept of neurodiversity was developed collectively by autistic activists in the mid-1990s, rather than being coined by a single person, Judy Singer, as previously thought.
 Recent discoveries indicate that the term "neurological diversity" was being used as early as 1996, predating both Singer and journalist Harvey Blume's references to the term.
 Therefore, the origins of the term neurodiversity should be attributed to the collaborative efforts of the neurodivergent community rather than to any single individual (see link).

 The Social Model of Disability posits that disability arises from a lack of understanding, acceptance, accommodation, and appropriate support for neurodivergent individuals.
 Embracing neurodiversity involves creating environments that accommodate diverse ways of thinking, learning, socialising, and communicating.
 It necessitates providing accommodations and supports in educational, employment, and community settings.
-These accommodations may include flexible learning approaches, assistive technologies, sensory-friendly environments, personalised work arrangements, and social acceptance.
+These accommodations may include flexible learning approaches, assistive technologies, sensory-friendly environments, personalised educational and work arrangements, and social acceptance.

-• Language matters and has great meaning.
+Language matters and has great meaning.
 Identity-first language is often used in the context of disability, and other aspects of personal identity.
 In identity-first language, the neurodivergent identity comes before the person, which acknowledges that the neurodivergent identity is an essential aspect of the individual's identity and not something separate from them.

 Identity-first: autistic individual or person or autistic people